 We rebooted the machine with the ram sticks in the new slots and it stopped freezing.
 We also found that it would now come out of sleep mode perfectly.
 We ran several burn-in stress tests to push the computer harder than usual and it sat there and ran like a champ.
 While working on the machine we noticed it was due for several Microsoft Windows updates so we installed each of them and ran through our thorough checklist to ensure that all aspects of her HP Computer were running as expected.
 No further issues were found.

 The solutions to your great computer repair tulsa repair are not always obvious but our amazing pc repair tulsa techs have the experience to think outside the box and work through the problem in an organized and systematic way.
-If you’re having a head-scratching problem, call Fireytech today to schedule a mobile computer repair or drop off your pc to our computer repair shop tulsa.
+If you’re having a head-scratching problem, call Fireytech today to schedule a on-site computer repair or drop off your pc to our computer repair shop tulsa.
 We would love to resolve your computer issue for you!